batteringram-dev/Amazon-Prime-EDA/README.md

 Step 3 - Transformations such as Null Handling, Data Analytics that is answering some questions and bringing value out of the data.

 Step 4 - I have split the dataset into 2 - One for Movies and the other one for TV shows.
-Since it is an OTT platform's data, splitting the dataset here makes things simpler and much clearer.
+Since it is an OTT platform's data, splitting the dataset here makes things simpler, more interesting and clear.

 Step 5 - Final part where we load the dataframes to the target source.
 My target source here is the Postgres DB.
 I load the 3 dataframes to my newly created db using SQLAlchemy.